Quantum Nonlinearity for Optical Neural Computing: Results

+This value should be understood as a lower bound set by the nonlinear activation alone and does not represent system-level power consumption.
 Using the architectural parameters of representative LLMs ranging from GPT-2 to DeepSeek-V3 \cite{radford2019language, brown2020gpt3, touvron2023llama1, touvron2023llama2, dubey2024llama3, bi2024deepseek, liu2024deepseek-v2, liu2024deepseek-v3} (see Supplementary Note S12 for details), we evaluate Eq.~\eqref{eq:LLM_power} and summarize the results in Fig.~\ref{fig:fig4}(b).
 When using conventional nonlinearities based on silicon or graphene, the required optical power quickly reaches prohibitive levels (exceeding $10^{8}\,\mathrm{W}$ for the largest models).
-However, the proposed quantum architecture keeps the total optical power below $2.6~\mathrm{W}$ across all investigated models.
-For reference, we also plot the estimated power consumption of high-end GPU (NVIDIA A100) during inference.
+However, the proposed quantum architecture keeps this nonlinearity-limited power below $1.2~\mathrm{W}$ across all investigated models.
 Finally, we analyze how this power requirement scales with model size.
 Fig.~\ref{fig:fig4}(c) plots the estimated optical power against the total number of trainable parameters, $N_{\text{param}}$.
+We also indicate the thermal design power of a single high-end GPU (NVIDIA A100, $\approx 400$W) as a shaded area.
+We include this only as a rough reference for scale.
+We do not use it to claim that an optical system would consume less total power than a GPU.
 For ONNs the data points follow a sublinear scaling law, $P \propto N_{\text{param}}^{0.66}$.
 This behavior stems from the geometric nature of the network: the parameter count grows with the ``volume'' of the network ($\sim L \cdot d_{\text{model}}^{2}$), whereas the required optical power scales with the number of inputs ($\sim L \cdot d_{\text{model}} \cdot L_\text{seq}$).
 Such distinction leads to a scaling exponent smaller than one, consistent with known results \cite{anderson2023optical}.
+We would like to point out that the dimensionality of current integrated photonic circuits~\cite{lightelligence2025pace, ahmed2025upaia} remains far below LLM scale, so a near-term large-scale optical LLM is more plausibly realized on free-space platforms (e.g., diffractive networks).
+The same sublinear scaling applies to such platforms, since the exponent comes from the network geometry and is platform-independent.
 In contrast, the power consumption of electronic processors typically scales linearly with $N_{\text{param}}$.
-Consequently, the energy advantage of the optical approach becomes increasingly pronounced as AI models continue to scale up.
-The above results identify a viable all-optical solution toward sustainable large-scale AI.
-By shifting to quantum nonlinearities, it should be possible to construct trillion-parameter all-optical models within a feasible power budget.
+The nonlinearity-limited optical power therefore scales more favorably with model size, although translating this into a system-level energy advantage would require addressing the additional overheads.
+Overall, these results suggest that quantum nonlinearity can substantially relax the optical-power bottleneck that conventional nonlinear materials impose at large scale.
+By shifting to quantum nonlinearities, it should be possible to construct optical deep learning models within a feasible power budget.